Summit Industrial Income REIT (TSE:SMU.UN) PT Raised to C$22.50

-Summit Industrial Income REIT (TSE:SMU.UN) had its price objective boosted by investment analysts at BMO Capital Markets to C$22.50 in a report released on Thursday, Stock Target Advisor reports.
-The firm currently has a “na” rating on the stock.
-BMO Capital Markets’ price target indicates a potential upside of 5.24% from the company’s current price.
+Summit Industrial Income REIT (TSE:SMU.UN) had its price objective lifted by CIBC from C$21.50 to C$22.50 in a research report report published on Thursday morning, Stock Target Advisor reports.
+CIBC currently has a neutral rating on the stock.

-A number of other research analysts have also issued reports on SMU.UN.
-National Bankshares assumed coverage on Summit Industrial Income REIT in a research report on Thursday.
-They set a “buy” rating and a C$24.00 price objective for the company.
-Raymond James boosted their price objective on Summit Industrial Income REIT to C$23.00 and gave the company an “outperform” rating in a research report on Thursday, August 12th.
-TD Securities restated a “buy” rating and set a C$24.00 price objective on shares of Summit Industrial Income REIT in a research report on Wednesday.
-CIBC lifted their target price on Summit Industrial Income REIT from C$21.50 to C$22.50 and gave the company a “neutral” rating in a research note on Thursday.
-Finally, Royal Bank of Canada lifted their target price on Summit Industrial Income REIT to C$23.00 and gave the company a “sector perform” rating in a research note on Wednesday, August 18th.
-Three research analysts have rated the stock with a hold rating and five have issued a buy rating to the stock.
-Based on data from MarketBeat.com, the stock has a consensus rating of “Buy” and an average target price of C$22.06.
+Several other brokerages have also recently issued reports on SMU.UN.
+TD Securities reaffirmed a buy rating and set a C$24.00 target price on shares of Summit Industrial Income REIT in a research report on Wednesday.
+National Bankshares assumed coverage on Summit Industrial Income REIT in a report on Thursday.
+They set a buy rating and a C$24.00 price objective for the company.
+National Bank Financial increased their price objective on Summit Industrial Income REIT to C$22.50 and gave the company an outperform rating in a report on Thursday, August 12th.
+Raymond James increased their price objective on Summit Industrial Income REIT to C$23.00 and gave the company an outperform rating in a report on Thursday, August 12th.
+Finally, Royal Bank of Canada increased their price objective on Summit Industrial Income REIT to C$23.00 and gave the company a sector perform rating in a report on Wednesday, August 18th.
+Three investment analysts have rated the stock with a hold rating and five have issued a buy rating to the company.
+According to MarketBeat.com, the company has an average rating of Buy and a consensus target price of C$22.06.

 Summit Industrial Income REIT is an unincorporated open-end trust focused on growing and managing a portfolio of light industrial and other properties across Canada.
 Summit II's units are listed on the TSX and trade under the symbol SMU.UN.